In 1998, Evan Goldberg revolutionised an industry. This is what we can learn from his story.

 We know people are linked to security incidents.
-But measuring the impact of individual behaviours, or the associated risk, is hard.
+But measuring the impact of individual behaviors, or the associated risk, is hard.

-As a result, many security behaviour change programmes are run the same way accountancy was 20 years ago.
+As a result, many security behavior change programmes are run the same way accountancy was 20 years ago.

 Data belonging to different departments is fragmented.
 Details are recorded on clunky, self-made dashboards.
 Decisions are made because they feel like the right thing to do.

-Often, little information exists to show whether efforts are changing behaviour.
+Often, little information exists to show whether efforts are changing behavior.
 Or better yet, reducing risk at all.

 It’s not failing on any one person’s part.
 Security professionals have simply never had a reliable way of measuring human cyber risk.